 Nine-eleven was a satanic hoax orchestrated by Bill Gates.
 The Lizard People are using 5G networks to steal our gold.
 Jewish space lasers invented the moon!

 It almost comical at first glance, until to suddenly realize that Ralph is being perfectly serious.
-He does this sort of thing all the time, as if he can't help but disrupt every peaceful gathering with his political accusations.
-It’s weird, too, because they never seems to arise from innocent misunderstandings.
+He does this sort of thing all the time, too, as if he can't help but disrupt every peaceful gathering with his political accusations.
+It’s especially weird because they never seems to arise from innocent misunderstandings.
 They’re wildly unhinged rants that angrily defy every observable fact.
 What do you do?

 Given such a thorough correction of his misguided beliefs, how exactly do you think Ralph ought to react?
 Because if this were an ideal world, then the correct response would be to thank me for taking the time to point out his mistakes.
 Ralph would then correct his erroneous beliefs accordingly, and he would refrain from spreading any further misinformation.